D3XT3RR/Web-Shop-API/README.md

-# Product Management Api
+# Web Shop API
-Simple REST Api for CRUD operations on products and reviews
+Simple REST Api for CRUD operations of the web shop on users, roles, products and reviews